-- 11. p15 My general and inarticulate impression of her detachment was borne out when I later learned that our Nana had been none too fond of her daughter-in-law, nor my mother of her.
+11. p15 My general and inarticulate impression of her detachment was borne out when I later learned that our Nana had been none too fond of her daughter-in-law, nor my mother of her.
 Decades after her three grandsons had already sprung from the shredded remains of the natal nest and begun lives on their own, I was not especially surprised to learn that in a demented state of mind the woman had notified three different police desks in three different municipalities, informing them that each of the Boffey boys had been kidnapped.
 About the same time, she ran through her Tudor City apartment building crying FIRE!
-A revealing pair of false alarms! - 12. p17 I felt beyond redemption.
+A revealing pair of false alarms!

+12. p16 I felt beyond redemption.
 In picaresque fashion, I had taken another step down the Hall of Shame.
 Once more my essentially nefarious and evil nature was being exposed!
-Although I may joke about it now, a virulent strain of juvenile delinquency was incubating, and my extreme vulnerability to shaming has lived on for decades, along with plenty of unconscious re-acting out. - 13. p17 Ever so jolly and jokey-jokey can I be!
-Yet this motif remains a recurrent nightmare from which I still periodically awake, panting for air. - 14. p18 One day this hapless young specimen of Homo sapiens americanus stood surveying the pond's outlet, perhaps daring himself to leap the gap of the spillway again-a feat which I had already tried and failed, seriously skinning my chin and shins.
+Although I may joke about it now, a virulent strain of juvenile delinquency was incubating, and my extreme vulnerability to shaming has lived on for decades, along with plenty of unconscious re-acting out.

+13. p17 Ever so jolly and jokey-jokey can I be!
+Yet this motif remains a recurrent nightmare from which I still periodically awake, panting for air.

+14. p17 One day this hapless young specimen of Homo sapiens americanus stood surveying the pond's outlet, perhaps daring himself to leap the gap of the spillway again-a feat which I had already tried and failed, seriously skinning my chin and shins.
 But I noticed something odd about the milk-caramel sucker passing back and forth between my lips.
-Upon inspection, I found a dragonfly, looking a lot like a piece of the fossil record, freshly impressed against the sticky surface of my Sugar Daddy.
-In another time and clime, I might have been trained to relish eating the thing for protein, but I instead removed the flattened dragonfly with my fingertips before plunging the nickel's worth of sugar back into my mouth. - 15. p18 Not ten years after that incident, upon obtaining my first B-B gun I aimed at and shot dead a sparrow from a branch-beginner's luck for me, if not the sparrow.
-Again, right away, I tasted an emotionally acidic reflux and asked myself why I had killed a little bird. - 16. p18 My father's connections with the American tobacco industry through advertising were multiple, and my brothers and I grew up in a house where cigarette brand name recognition was not by happenstance.
-Mention of the large tobacco companies was a regular part of adult suppertime table-talk.
-Liggett & Myers, Lorillard, Philip Morris, R.J.
-Reynolds, Brown & Williamson-the companies' names still come to mind without my even trying.
-Whenever cigarette ads came on TV-especially my father's ads-we boys were to hush or leave the room, and the TV set's volume was turned up.
+Upon inspection, I found a drag-onfly, looking a lot like a piece of the fossil record, freshly impressed against the sticky surface of my Sugar Daddy.
+In another time and clime, I might have been trained to relish eating the thing for protein, but I instead removed the flattened dragonfly with my fingertips before plunging the nickel's worth of sugar back into my mouth.

+15. p18 Not ten years after that incident, upon obtaining my first B-B gun I aimed at and shot dead a sparrow from a branch-beginner's luck for me, if not the sparrow.
+Again, right away, I tasted an emotionally acidic reflux and asked myself why I had killed a little bird.